-Backpacking means you’re going to end up sharing a room with six other people at a time.
+Backpacking means you’re going to end up sharing a room with up to six other people at a time.
 Some of them you may know, but often they’re strangers.
 You’ll share stories, make a new friend or two, and you’ll never feel alone.
 Eventually, sleeping in a room by yourself just feels plain wrong, and you’re going to miss climbing into a bunk bed every night.
+Maybe.

 8. TIM TAMS ARE LIFE

 Let’s talk about Tim Tams.
-These chocolate-covered biscuits are to die for, and once you open a box, it’s hard to stop eating them until you’ve finished the whole thing.
+These chocolate-covered biscuits are to die for, and once you open a box, it’s hard to stop eating until you’ve finished the whole thing.
 Get your fix by trying a variety of their flavours, including salted caramel and raspberry.
 Dipping them in a hot drink such as tea or hot chocolate is the best way to enjoy a Tim Tam to the fullest.

 9. YOUR INSTAGRAM IS LIT